Tunnels & Trolls: Prime attributes

-A new character begins with a randomly generated score for each attribute, determined by rolling three six-side dice.
+A new character begins with a randomly generated score for each attribute, determined by rolling three six-sided dice.

 Character races

 The rules recommend that novice players create human characters but also offer the options of elves, dwarves, and hobbits.
 Other races like leprechauns and fairies serve as additional character options.
 A character's race affects his or her attributes.
 A player may also choose to play as a "monster race" such as a zombie or vampire.

 Character classes

 Players also choose a character class for their character.
 The two base classes are Warriors and Wizards.
 Wizards can cast spells but have combat limitations.
 While Warriors cannot cast magic, they are allowed the full use of weapons, and armor is twice as effective in blocking damage.
 Rogues and Warrior-Wizards are also available as character classes.
 Both classes combine the abilities of the Warrior and the Wizard.
 Rogues in Tunnels & Trolls, unlike the Rogue classes in Dungeons & Dragons, are not thieves, but could be more accurately described as 'Rogue Wizards'.
 Rogues are limited in their spell-casting abilities, can use the same range of combat weapons and armor as a warrior, and do not receive the Warrior's armor bonus or the Wizard's spell-creating ability.
 Warrior-Wizards are not so limited, but the player must be lucky with the dice when creating the character: high minimum attribute scores are required.
 Later editions include new classes such as Specialist Mage, Paragon (a renaming of the Warrior-Wizard), Leader, and Ranger.